-laws and institutions that maintain male dominance.
-Yet many of these womyn still believe that, by asking these same powerful male leaders of government to help them, womyn can attain liberation.
+Liberation can only be attained through the destruction of the patriarchy - our methods must be those of a liberation struggle.
+Few feminists would argue against the view that the government is a powerful bastion of the patriarchy; that is, government leaders are responsible for creating laws and institutions that maintain male dominance.
+Yet of these manv wamyn still believe that, by asking these powerful male leaders same of government to help them, womyn can attain liberation.
 Womyn cannot expect to achieve liberation through the patriarchal governments' methods of social change.
-The most that can be expected of these methods is that government business accommodate a few feminists by changing some laws and redistributing some wealth.
+The most that can be expected of these methods is that government business and accommodate a few feminists by changing some laws and redistributing some wealth.

 Developing methods of struggle rooted in resistance does not mean we must reject all short-term goals.
-Liberation is a long term process built upon gains made little by little; when we fight for abortion on demand, or against pornography, we must do so within a revolutionary context.
+Liberation is a long term process built upon gains made little bv fight little; when we for abortion on demand, or against pornography, we must do SO within a revolutionary context.
 This means describing the problem from a radical perspective and using tactics that reflect our rejection of the male controlled legal, political and economic system.
-For example, rather than demanding equal pay for work of equal value - a demand which reflects an acceptance of the existing patriarchal economic system - womyn should develop new means of survival that are non-exploitative and harmonious with the earth, such as expropriations, co-ops and collectives.
+For example, rather than demanding equal pay for work of equal value - a demand which reflects an acceptance of the existing patriarchal economic system should develop new womvn of survival means that are non-exploitative and harmonious with the earth, such as expropriations, co-ops and collectives.

 A liberated womyn in this society is a womyn in total resistance, constantly pushing against the limits and obstacles restricting her.
-Liberated womyn must make a total break with the patriarchy: establish their own communities, culture and political action groups.
-Instead putting their energy into asking the male protectors, the government, to help them, liberated womyn develop tactics of resistance that cannot be controlled by the government, such as occupations, blockades, information distribution, peoples' inquiries, postering, spray painting, expropriation, survival gatherings and other direct actions.
-If unified into a movement, the tactics of resistance are effective because they allow us to directly confront the government and corporations.
-If our work is based the understanding that the patriarchy must be destroyed, then we can't be conned into believing that a change of law here, and government commission there, will improve the situation for womyn.
+Liberated womyn must make a total the patriarchy: break with establish their own communities. culture and political Instead action groups. of into putting their energy asking the male protectors, the government, to help them, liberated womyn develop tactics of resistance that cannot be controlled by the government, such as occupations, blockades, information distribution, peoples' inquiries, postering, spray painting, expropriation, survival gatherings and other direct actions.
+If unified into a movement, the tactics of resistance are effective because thev allow us to directly confront the government and corporations.
+If our work is based on the understanding that the patriarchy must be destroyed. then we can't be conned into believing that change of 1aw here, a and government commission there. will improve the situation for womyn.
 It will be focused on relentlessly exposing and attacking the protection and cover-ups that the government affords the male rulers and rapers of the people and land.

 Once dedicated to a resistance struggle, womyn will begin to take the initiative of social change out of the hands of the patriarchy.
-In our present situation, the government and multinationals make the decisions that determine the course of events.
-For example, the federal government continues to sanction mega-projects that pollute the land and we react.
+In our present situation. the government and multinationals make the decisions that detercourse of events. mine the For example, the federal government continues to sanction mega-projects that pollute the land and we react.